Prof Kim Mulholland

 Available for student supervision

-Kim Mulholland is an Australian paediatrician, trained at Melbourne University and the Royal Children's Hospital, Melbourne.
+Professor Kim Mulholland is an Australian paediatrician, who trained at the University of Melbourne and The Royal Children's Hospital, Melbourne.
 He completed post-graduate training in immunology, respiratory medicine and tropical medicine.

 Kim’s main research focus is vaccines, and he is considered an authority in his field.
 He has been a member of the WHO SAGE (Scientific Advisory Group of Experts) on immunization since 2020.